-In the case of a complaint of either harassment, discrimination or sexual harassment, the following shall apply:
+In the case of a complaint of either harassment, discrimination, bullying or sexual harassment, the following shall apply:

-(a) An employee (complainant) who wishes to pursue a concern arising from an alleged harassment or discrimination may submit a complaint in writing within six months of the latest alleged occurrence directly to the General Manager.
+(a) An employee (complainant) who wishes to pursue a concern arising from an alleged harassment, discrimination or bullying may submit a complaint in writing within six months of the latest alleged occurrence directly to the General Manager.
 Where the complaint is against the General Manager, it shall be submitted to the Director of Operations or other employer designate.
-Upon receipt of the written complaint, the Employer shall notify in writing the designated union staff representative.
-Complaints of this nature shall be treated in strict confidence by both the Union and the Employer.
+Upon receipt of the

-(b) An alleged harasser (respondent) shall be given notice of the substance of such a complaint under this clause and shall be entitled to attend, participate in, and be represented at any hearing pursuant to (g) below.

-(c) The Employer's designate shall investigate the complaint and shall submit his/her report to the Director of Operations in writing within 15 days of receipt of the complaint.
+- (b) An alleged harasser (respondent) shall be given notice of the substance of such a complaint under this clause and shall be entitled to attend, participate in, and be represented at any hearing pursuant to (g) below. - (c) The Employer's designate shall investigate the complaint and shall submit their report to the Director of Operations in writing within 15 days of receipt of the complaint.
 The Director of Operations shall within 10 days of receipt of the reports give such orders as may be necessary to resolve the issue.
-The union staff representative, the complainant and the respondent shall be apprised of the Director of Operations resolution.

-(d) Where both the complainant and the respondent, are members of the Union, each shall be given the option of having a steward present at any meeting held pursuant to the above investigation.
-A single shop steward shall not represent both employees.

-(e) Pending determination of the complaint, the Employer may take interim measures to separate the employees concerned if deemed necessary.

-(f) In cases where harassment may result in the transfer of an employee, every effort will be made to relocate the harasser, except that the complainant may be transferred with his/her written consent.

-(g) Where either the complainant or the respondent, in conjunction with the Union, is not satisfied with the Director of Operations response, the Union will put the complaint, within 30 days, before a mutually agreed upon, independent adjudicator who specializes in cases of harassment or discrimination or sexual harassment.
-The adjudicator shall work with the parties to achieve a mutually acceptable resolution and if this is not achieved, the adjudicator shall have the right to:

-(1) dismiss the complaint; or

-(2) determine the appropriate level of discipline to be applied to the harasser;

-(3) make further recommendations as are necessary to provide a final and conclusive settlement of the complaint.

-(h) Disciplinary action taken against a harasser pursuant to this clause, shall not form the basis of a grievance.

-(i) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer will take appropriate action which may include discipline.

-(j) This clause does not preclude an employee from filing a complaint under the BC Human Rights Act.
-A complaint of harassment, discrimination or sexual harassment shall not form the basis of a grievance.

-(k) Complaints under this article shall be treated in strict confidence by all parties involved.
+The Union staff representative, the complainant and the respondent shall be apprised of the Director of Operations resolution. - (d) Where both the complainant and the respondent, are members of the Union, each shall be given the option of having a steward present at any meeting held pursuant to the above investigation.
+A single shop steward shall not represent both employees. - (e) Pending determination of the complaint, the Employer may take interim measures to separate the employees concerned if deemed necessary. - (f) In cases where harassment may result in the transfer of an employee, every effort will be made to relocate the harasser, except that the complainant may be transferred with their written consent. - (g) Where either the complainant or the respondent, in conjunction with the Union, is not satisfied with the Director of Operations response, the Union will put the complaint, within 30 days, before a mutually agreed upon, independent adjudicator who specializes in cases of harassment or discrimination or sexual harassment.
+The adjudicator shall work with the parties to achieve a mutually acceptable resolution and if this is not achieved, the adjudicator shall have the right to: - (1) dismiss the complaint; or - (2) determine the appropriate level of discipline to be applied to the harasser; - (3) make further recommendations as are necessary to provide a final and conclusive settlement of the complaint. - (h) Disciplinary action taken against a harasser pursuant to this clause, shall not form the basis of a grievance. - (i) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer will take appropriate action which may include discipline. - (j) This clause does not preclude an employee from filing a complaint under the BC Human Rights Act.
+A complaint of harassment, discrimination or sexual harassment shall not form the basis of a grievance. - (k) Complaints under this article shall be treated in strict confidence by all parties involved.